This article highlights and explains the 13 most common business startup mistakes in 2023 and how to solve them.

 Oftentimes, getting adequate capital for the business is a major challenge for many start-up businesses.
 For this reason, these businesses are looking for investors.
 This is a good idea, but it is also very important to know that an investor is more than just a financial helper.

 Hence, a company’s first set of investors may make or break the business.
 So, it’s important to scrutinize and ensure who you’re partnering with as a startup.

 11. Don’t Hire Immediately

-In life generally, there is time for everything.
+In life, there is time for everything.
 So also in business, there is time for everything, but it’s quite unfortunate that a lot of business owners don’t understand this.
 As a start-up business, being quick to hire workers is not always a smart thing to do.

-This is one of the biggest mistakes of startups.
-Except you’re loaded financially, don’t be in a hurry to employ full time workers, run your small business with part-timers, contractors and the services of other professionals
+This is one of the biggest mistakes startups make.
+Except you’re loaded financially, don’t be in a hurry to employ full-time workers; run your small business with part-timers, contractors and the services of other professionals